 If you’re thinking of showing with this breed, your little pig should have no less than 8 rosettes to be up there with the best of them.
-The Abyssinian guinea pig is a messy and boisterous little pig and, combined with their coat, require more maintenance than sleeker pigs.
+Abyssinian guinea pigs are a messy and boisterous little pig and, combined with their coat, requires more maintenance than sleeker pigs.
 They remain a hugely rewarding guinea pig to own.

 Teddy / Teddy Satin

-This guinea pig breed has a lovely, thick coat which can be smooth or, more usually, rather wiry.
-The short hair means they’re easy to care for, although the hair density recommends grooming twice a week on average.
-The Teddy is relatively new to guinea pig breeds, primarily due to a mutation, but there are no reported health issues linked with this.
+This breed has a lovely, thick coat that can be smooth or, more usually, rather wiry and have adorable droopy ears.
+The short hair means they’re easy to care for, although the springy coat requires grooming twice a week on average.
+Teddy guinea pigs are a relatively new breed, primarily due to a mutation, but there are no reported health issues linked with this.

 - A guinea pig breed noted for its dry skin – bathe only occasionally.